MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Utility/ConvertTo-Csv.md

 - If **IncludeTypeInformation** is used, the first string consists of **#TYPE** followed by the object type's fully qualified name.
 For example, **#TYPE System.Diagnostics.Process**.
 - If **IncludeTypeInformation** is not used the first string includes the column headers.
-The headers contain the first object's property names as a comma-separated list.
+The headers contain the first object's property names as a character-separated list.
-- The remaining strings contain comma-separated lists of each object's property values.
+- The remaining strings contain character-separated lists of each object's property values.

 Beginning with PowerShell 6.0 the default behavior of `ConvertTo-CSV` is to not include the **#TYPE** information in the CSV and **NoTypeInformation** is implied. **IncludeTypeInformation** can be used to include the **#TYPE** information and emulate the default behavior of `ConvertTo-CSV` prior to PowerShell 6.0.

 When you submit multiple objects to `ConvertTo-CSV`, `ConvertTo-CSV` orders the strings based on the properties of the first object that you submit.
 If the remaining objects do not have one of the specified properties, the property value of that object is Null, as represented by two consecutive commas.
 If the remaining objects have additional properties, those property values are ignored.